lumeland/lume.land/cms/configuration/storage.md

 order: 0
 ---

-With LumeCMS you can register different storages to use later to your documents, collections and uploads.
+With LumeCMS you can register different storages to use later for your documents, collections and uploads.
 Use the `cms.storage()` function to register a storage method to your CMS:

 ```ts
 import lumeCMS from "lume_cms/mod.ts";